elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### Is it possible that all the interlinked objects in a GC root become unreachable and removed from memory?
+### Is it possible that all the interlinked objects in a root Object become unreachable and removed from memory?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, it is possible if the root gets nullified in the program.
+  <div><strong>Interview Response:</strong> Yes, interlinked objects can be garbage collected based on the nullification of a specific object on the GC root in JavaScript, as long as they are not reachable from any other live object.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />